PatentLobster/Track-Gmail/README.md

 ### How to setup ?
 -Google:
-first you to create a new google script project on https://script.google.com then copy the files in the GS folder to your project, and make sure to modify the `appscript.json` and the script code `example.com` to match yours.
+first you need to create a new google script project on https://script.google.com then copy the files from the `gs` folder to your project root, and make sure to modify the `appscript.json` and the script code `example.com` to match yours.

 -Self-hosted:
-use the copy the api folder contents to your server, make sure to upload your own `signature.png` file. make sure the www-data(or the user that runs PHP on your server has writing accsess to the folder).
+copy the `php` folder contents to your server, make sure to upload your own `signature.png` file. make sure the www-data(or the user that runs PHP on your server has writing accsess to the folder).

 ###  TODO: